wp-plugins/so-pinyin-slugs/readme.txt

 = Can I use this plugin also for Traditional Chinese? =

 No, the dictionary part of the plugin only contains Simplified Chinese.
-If you want, you can check what words the dictionary contains by going into `inc/dictionary.php`
+If you want, you can check what words the dictionary contains by going into `inc/functions.php`

 = I have an issue with this plugin, where can I get support? =

-Please open an issue over at [Github](https://github.com/senlin/so-pinyin-slugs/issues/new), as **I will not use the support forums** here on WordPress.org
+Please open an issue over at [Github](https://github.com/so-wp/so-pinyin-slugs/issues), as **I will not use the support forums** here on WordPress.org

+== Other Notes ==

+= WPML Compatible =

+The SO Pinyin Slugs plugin has received the [WPML Certification of Compatibility](http://wpml.org/plugin/so-pinyin-slugs/).

 == Screenshots ==

 1. Settings page
 2. New Post with title in Chinese characters and auto-generated pinyin slug; Baidu Search Results page underneath
+3. WPML Compatible

 == Changelog ==

+= 0.1.2 =

+* compatible up to WordPress 3.7
+* redo version check, min. requirement WordPress 3.6
+* change Github link
+* add Dutch language files
+* add WPML accreditation

 = 0.1.1 =